evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 {% endtab %}

 {% tab title=”API" %}
 **Connect to a Project**.
-Load the latest dashboard configuration into your Python environment.
+Load the latest Dashboard configuration into your Python environment.

 ```python
 project = ws.get_project("YOUR PROJECT ID HERE")